tphanir/DecisionTree/task1/README.md

 ## Overview
 This task aims to **implement and compare six Decision Tree splitting criteria** entirely from scratch
-using the **UCI Car Evaluation dataset**.
-Each team member implemented one criterion, and all were evaluated
+using multiple **categorical datasets** from the **UCI Machine Learning Repository**.

+Each team member implemented one criterion, and all were evaluated through a **common modular framework**
-through a common modular framework defined in `base/dt_base.py`.
+defined in `base/dt_base.py`.

-The objective was to determine which criterion performs best before proceeding to mathematical modeling
-and theoretical improvement in **Task 2**.
+Initially, experiments were conducted only on the **UCI Car Evaluation dataset**,
+but we later extended our evaluation to a **broader set of 10 datasets** (e.g., Mushroom, Nursery, Tic-Tac-Toe, Credit Approval, etc.)
+to assess the generalization of different criteria.

 ---